 AVGAS 100

 AVGAS 100 is a high-octane, leaded aviation gasoline engineered specifically for spark-ignition, piston-engine aircraft.
-It delivers exceptional detonation resistance, consistent combustion, and long-term engine protection under high-load and high-altitude operating conditions.
+It is designed to provide exceptional detonation resistance, consistent combustion, and long-term engine protection under high-load and high-altitude operating conditions.

-Unlike automotive gasoline, AVGAS 100 is formulated with precise volatility control, uniform composition, and strict impurity limits, ensuring safe and reliable operation across wide temperature and pressure ranges encountered in aviation environments.
+Unlike automotive gasoline, AVGAS 100 is formulated with precise volatility control, uniform composition, and strict impurity limits, making it suitable for aircraft engines that operate across wide temperature and pressure ranges.
+This grade is commonly used in legacy piston-engine aircraft, military trainer aircraft, and high-performance general aviation platforms that require robust anti-knock properties.

 Refining & Manufacturing Process